By Grace Van Duyn

 Two sisters, a deathbed regret and a spare $100 started the Zzak G. Applaud Our Kids Foundation (AOK), a unique New Jersey nonprofit that funds students ages 7-22 pursuing the performing arts.

-When their father died from ALS(Lou Gehrig’s disease), sisters CEO
+When their father died from ALS(Lou Gehrig’s disease), sisters

 This is Nonprofit Sector News, a brand new site by Dane Claussen that's just getting started.
 Things will be up and running here shortly, but you can subscribe in the meantime if you'd like to stay up to date and receive emails when new content is